 All of your crypto assets are stored on a blockchain and accessed via an account.
 A wallet is a way of storing your private keys to that account.

-There are many kinds of wallets available, including:
+There are many kinds of wallets available, including the following:

 - Blockchain node with a wallet app running.
 A blockchain node is the most beneficial for the network, the most flexible, and also the most dangerous way of managing your wallet.